 Bad breath, is caused by poor dental hygiene.
-Keep your breath fresh by brushing teeth a minimum of two times a day for 4 minutes especially before you go to bed, and clean your tongue and drink plenty of fluids.
-Rinsing your mouth during fasting can help you maintain you hydrated and stimulating saliva.
+Keep your breath fresh by brushing your teeth a minimum of two times a day for 4 minutes especially before you go to bed, and clean your tongue and drink plenty of fluids.
+Rinsing your mouth during fasting can help you maintain your hydrated and stimulating saliva.

 If the tips above don’t solve your bad breath problem, go to Okadoc.com or download our mobile app, and choose your preferred method of meeting your Dentist.